-- 1. On May 12, 2020, the Applicant submitted a Project Eligibility Application to MassHousing (the "Subsidizing Agency") in order to develop 16 rental units at the Site, including a mix of three- and four-bedroom units (the "Project").
-The May 12 application called for 4 of the 16 rental units to be affordable to households earning 80% of the Area Median Income ("AMI"), adjusted for household size, as determined by the Subsidizing Agency. - 2.
+- 1. On May 12, 2020, the Applicant submitted its original Project Eligibility Application to MassHousing (the "Subsidizing Agency") for the development of 16 rental units at the Site, including a mix of three- and four-bedroom units (the "Project").
+The May 12th application called for four of the 16 rental units to be affordable to households earning 80% of the Area Median Income ("AMI"), adjusted for household size, as determined by the Subsidizing Agency. - 2.
 The Site, which contains 23,496 square feet (approximately 0.54 acres), is shown as Map 51, Lot 36 on the Belmont Assessor's Map.
-It is located in the Single Residence A zoning district under the Belmont Zoning Bylaw. - 3.
+It is located in the Single Residence A zoning district under the Belmont Zoning Bylaw (or the "Zoning Bylaw"). - 3.
 On July 14, 2020, the Town of Belmont, through the Select Board, submitted a letter commenting on the Project Eligibility Application to MassHousing raising a number of concerns about the Project.
 Following the Town's comments, MassHousing requested improvements to the Project's site design.
 In a revised application submitted August 12, 2020, the Applicant responded to MassHousing's request, largely by reducing the number of units from 16 to 12, 3 of which would be affordable. - 4.
 Following another comment letter from the Town's Select Board on September 1, 2020, MassHousing issued a Project Eligibility Letter for the Project on November 3, 2020. - 5.
-On November 20, 2020, the Applicant submitted a Comprehensive Permit Application (hereinafter referred to as the "Application") to the Town of Belmont Zoning Board of Appeals (the "Board").
-The Application included preliminary architectural and civil/site plans for the Project, as well as a civil engineering and stormwater management report, preliminary landscaping plan, traffic impact analysis report from the Applicant's consultants.
-The Application also included a preliminary list of waivers the Applicant requested from Belmont's Zoning and General Bylaws. - 6.
-The Board opened a duly noticed public hearing on the Application on January 11, 2021, and continued the hearing several times. - 7.
-Following the initial meeting of the hearing on January 11, 2021, an organization of abutters and interested Belmont residents known as Build Wise Belmont submitted a statement to the Board urging it to invoke the "general land area minimum" (hereinafter referred to as "GLAM") safe harbor under G.L. c.
+On November 20, 2020, the Applicant submitted a Comprehensive Permit Application (the "Original Application") to the Town of Belmont Zoning Board of Appeals (the "Board").
+The Original Application included preliminary architectural and civil/site plans for the Project, as well as a civil engineering and stormwater management report, preliminary landscaping plan, traffic impact analysis report from the Applicant's consultants.
+The Original Application also included a preliminary list of waivers the Applicant requested from Belmont's Zoning and General Bylaws. - 6.
+On January 11, 2021, the Board opened a duly noticed public hearing on the Original Application and continued the hearing several times. - 7.
+Following the initial hearing on January 11, 2021, an organization of abutters and interested Belmont residents known as Build Wise Belmont submitted a statement to the Board urging it to invoke the "general land area minimum" ("GLAM") safe harbor under G.L. c.
 40B, § 20.
-Following a response from the Applicant and with input from Town staff including Glenn Clancy, P.E., Town of Belmont Director of Community Development, the Board voted not to invoke the GLAM safe harbor on January 25, 2021, by a vote of 2 in favor (Jannuzzi and

-Zarkadas ) and 3 opposed (Williams, Kelley, and MacNutt).
+Following a response from the Applicant and with input from Town staff including Glenn Clancy, P.E., Town of Belmont Director of Community Development, the Board voted not to invoke the GLAM safe harbor on January 25, 2021, by a vote of 2 in favor (Nicholas A. Iannuzzi, Jr. and James Zarkadas) and 3 opposed (Casey Williams, Andrew Kelley, and Teresa MacNutt). - 8.
+On August 2, 2021, the Applicant submitted revised versions of the architectural, civil/storm water, and landscaping plans (collectively, the "August 2021 Plans"). - 9.
+According to the August 2021 Plans, the Project would include two townhouse apartment buildings containing 12 dwelling units.
+Eight units were to be three-bedrooms, and four were to contain four-bedrooms, for a total of 40 bedrooms.